 - Family (2 adults, 3 children) – $15.00 per night

-The campgrounds can not be reserved, they work on a first-come, first-served basis.
-You will find a Self-registration deposit box at each campground for you to fill in your details and pay your fee’s.
-You can only pay with cash so please be prepared.
+The campgrounds can not be reserved.
+They work on a first-come, first-served basis.
+You will find a self-registration deposit box at each campground where you can fill in your details and pay your fees.
+You can only pay with cash, so please be prepared.

 Fishing rules in Tasmania

-Any person over the age of 14 must have a current angling licence to fish with a rod, reel or line at any inland water in Tasmania.
+Any person over 14 must have a current angling licence to fish with a rod, reel or line at any inland water in Tasmania.
 Bag and size limits can change from location to location.
-You can download the Infish app for up to date sizes.
+You can download the Infish app for up-to-date sizes.

-Big Lagoon Bruny Island is at the north end of Island.
+Big Lagoon Bruny Island is at the north end of the Island.
 This lagoon can be accessed by the sandy track that leads out to Cape Queen Elizabeth.
-It is a popular destination for fly fishing due to its’ shallow nature and annual stocking of trout.
-It has a bag limit of 5 fish with only 2 over 500mm.
+It is a popular destination for fly fishing due to its shallow nature and annual stocking of trout.
+The bag limit is 5 fish, with only 2 over 500mm.

 Weather on Bruny Island

 Bruny Island weather is unpredictable at best.
-Summer temperatures can rise into the high twenties while winter can bitterly cold if the wind blows up from Antarctica.
-Overall come prepared for changing weather on Bruny Island
+Summer temperatures can rise into the high twenties, while winter can be bitterly cold if the wind blows up from Antarctica.
+Overall, come prepared for changing weather on Bruny Island.

 We hope this article from us here at Wyld Family Travel has you inspired to get your outdoor experience happening on Bruny Island.
 For more amazing ideas on where to holiday in Australia click through to our Australia Destination Page for more brilliant inspiration.